LudwigStumpp/ble-recorder/README.md

 ### 3.2 Performance of own Tests
 The following experiments where performed on a Arduino Nano 33 BLE Sense Board with a code similar to the provided example in `arduino/ACC_BLE.ino`.
 For every experiment, the average sampling rate was roughly observed:
-- message length of 64 characters -> ~ 40ms sampling period
+- message length of 64 characters -> ~ 40ms sampling period.
-- message length of 28 characters -> ~ 10ms sampling period
+- message length of 28 characters -> ~ 10ms sampling period.

 Note that the sampling period will increase with longer messages.